Rishusingh372/Rishusingh372/README.md

 <div align="center">

 ✨ *"First, solve the problem.
-Then, write the code."* – John Johnson
+Then, write the code."* – Rishu Singh

 </div>